claw/claw/README.md

 # claw: Clojure All-in-one Webstack

+## Work-in-progress.
+Please get in touch if you'd like to help!

 Claw is a full stack, monolithic web framework for Clojure.
 Out of the box, it provides everything you need to build a web application, from durable storage to JavaScript.

 Sometimes, you want to assemble a custom stack from components.
 Other times, you just want to get something up and running with reasonable defaults.
 Claw is for those times.